Jan-Dyndor/Jan-Dyndor/README.md

 End-to-end **automated ETL pipeline built on Databricks** that processes real financial data from the **Narodowy Bank Polski (NBP) public API**.

-The pipeline runs automatically once per day and sends an **email notification after each successful execution**, simulating a production-style data pipeline.
+The pipeline runs automatically once per day (currently due to inactivity daily updates stopped) and sends an **email notification after each successful execution**, simulating a production-style data pipeline.

 **Key Features**